Manifesto-Digital/contentful-gatsby-netlify/documentation/03-code-overview.md

 #### Running migrations

 Circle will run `.circleci/migrate.js` during deployment but the raw command for a migration can be run to test individual migrations using the `contentful-cli` CLI.
-As a not the javascript library `contentful-migration` is used but the CLI tasks have moved to the `contentful-cli`.
+As a note the javascript library `contentful-migration` is used but the CLI tasks have moved to the `contentful-cli`.

-The migration version is stored as content in Contentful wihtin the `migrationVersion` model.
+The migration version is stored as content in Contentful within the `migrationVersion` model.
 It will look for the next sequential file name and updated the contentful `migrationVersion` each migration that is run.

 #### Migration to edit the event content model